 Like Piaba, Tatajuba contains gold mineralization associated with a sub-vertical to moderately north-dipping structure.
 Mineralization is hosted in a mafic to ultramafic volcano-sedimentary sequence and is similar to Piaba.
 There is a strong weathering overprint to the alteration zones at Tatajuba, in addition to a discrete zone of strong fracturing infilled by graphite, which has been overprinted by a later chlorite-iron carbonate fracture controlled alteration.
 The background alteration is chlorite and albite with calcite/dolomite.

 50km of cumulative strike

-The Aurizona Project land package includes 450 km2 of exploration licenses that Equinox Gold refers to as its “brownfields exploration properties”, shown in orange on the map to the right.
+The Aurizona Project land package includes 450 km2 of exploration licenses that Equinox Gold refers to as its “brownfields exploration properties”.
 Limited surface work and drilling on these properties has identified a number of drill targets that will be explored in the second phase of Equinox Gold’s exploration program.